Mexican long-tongued bat: Description

 The Mexican long-tongued bat is medium in size in the family Phyllostomidae.
 Its pelage can be up to 7 mm long and is typically gray to brownish but can be paler on the shoulders.
 Wings are darker brownish gray with paler tips.
 The ears will also have the same coloration as the body and will vary in size.
 The tail is short.
 Body weight is 10-20 g, with a maximum of 25 g in pregnant females.

 The species has a distinctly elongated snout tipped with a roughly 5 mm-long nose-leaf.
 The tongue is long, narrow and extendible, specialized for nectar feeding.
-It is covered with tiny hairlike papillae, which become more horny towards the base of the tongue.
+It is covered with tiny hairlike papillae, which become more thorny towards the base of the tongue.
 The skull is up to 30 mm long, with the rostrum making up 40-50% of total length.
 Juveniles have 22 deciduous teeth, which give way to 30 adult teeth.

 Like all microchiroptera, Mexican long-tongued bats use echolocation.
 They are especially sensitive to high frequencies (65–80 kHz) but have been found to respond to lower frequencies in the 5 kHz range.